-All New Roots students take part in an advisory program at New Roots Charter School called "Crew."
+All New Roots students take part in an advisory program at New Roots Charter School called "Crew," which appears on the transcript as College and Career Success Seminar.

 The term "crew" is inspired by a statement by Kurt Hahn, whose philosophy of learning inspired programs such as Outward Bound and Expeditionary Learning Schools: "We are crew, not passengers."
 Crew is designed to provide students with an opportunity to interact with grade-level peers and a faculty advisory group leader who serves as a mentor and academic advisor, and is an opportunity to participate in making their school a great place to live and learn as "crew, not passengers."
 Crews are used to facilitate close relationships between members of our community across all four grade levels who might not otherwise get to know one another in a more conventional high school setting.